Creation of 'Refers To' Relation

-The purpose of a Metadata Logical Reference plugin is to identify possible foreign key references between datasets and to create the refersTo relations.
-This plugin is useful in a case where a source doesn't have predefined foreign key constraints.
-Note that this plugin is inactive by default and if needed, it should be set to active.
+The purpose of the Reference by Name Comparison plugin (formerly known as Metadata Logical Reference) is to identify possible foreign key references between datasets by matching field names and to create refersTo relations.
+This plugin is useful in cases where a source does not have predefined foreign key constraints.
+Note that this plugin is inactive by default and must be activated via Discovery Pipeline if needed.

 Matching Rules